 From New England

 MA Class I renewable energy can come from New England or adjacent parts of Canada and New York.
 WinPower sources its extra renewable energy exclusively from within New England.
 We’re helping to keep our energy impact local, supporting New England’s clean energy economy.
-See below for a map of sources.
+See the map of sources below.

 From Zero-Emission or Methane-Destroying Sources